Broiled swordfish takes a few minutes to cook, or make it on a grill instead. Either way, make this healthy fish recipe in under 30 minutes!

 - Rinse and pat dry the swordfish steaks.
 Set aside.

 - Crush and chop the garlic.
 In a small bowl whisk together the melted butter, olive oil, garlic, zest of half the lemon and the juice.

-- Strip the rosemary sprigs and discard the stems.
-Finely dice the fresh rosemary, it should come to about 1 tablespoon or more.
-Add to the butter mixture and pour over the swordfish in a plastic zip bag or container to marinate for 20 minutes or up to an hour tops (See Note 1).
+- Add rosemary to the melted butter mixture and pour over the swordfish in a plastic zip bag or container to marinate for 20 minutes or up to an hour tops.
+(See Note 1).

 - Preheat oven broiler.
 Place marinated swordfish on a rimmed baking sheet or oven safe grill pan.

 - Place under the broiler and cook fish for 2-3 minutes on first side, then use fish spatula to carefully flip swordfish steak over.
 Baste with additional marinade if desired and broil second side for 2-3 minutes.
 (See Note 2)